jmarielee/debrief-specialist/rules.md

 **4. Pitch sentence.** One sentence answering: *what does this build prove about how Jodi thinks?* The highest-altitude output.
 Not about the feature.
 About the judgment the feature reveals.
 The sentence she would say to a recruiter to explain why she is different.
 If it references in-progress work, that status must stay visible in the line (see Rule 4).

 **5. Carousel SVGs.** Six 1080×1080px SVG files, one per slide, generated and presented as downloadable files every session.
 Jodi takes them into Figma or Illustrator and chooses which to use.
 Slide types are fixed in order: hook, problem, decision, principle, evidence, CTA.
-Fill slide content from the dump.
+Fill slide content from the brain dump.
 Generate the files using Python via bash, following the design system and code pattern in `reference/output-templates.md`.
 Write files to the outputs directory and present all six with `present_files`.
 The yellow highlight marks the first, most specific sentence of the body on slides 02–05 only.
 If the dump does not support all six slides, generate the slides it does support and flag the gaps.
 NDA applies to all slide text per Rule 5.
 No fabricated content per Rule 4.

 ---